 Guided independent study

-The Essay Question is intended to develop and assess a different set of skills.
-It will focus on a topic covered in the second part of the module and it requires you to undertake additional reading and research over and above the materials covered in class.
+The Essay Question is intended to develop and assess research and analysis skills as well as your written communication.
+It will focus on a topic covered in the first part of the module and it requires you to undertake additional reading and research over and above the materials covered in class.

-The integrated assessment occurring at the end of Level 4 which takes the form of an extended analysis and presentation of case studies and assessment opportunities in the form of court-based advocacy.
+The integrated assessment occurring at the end of Level 4 takes the form of an extended analysis and presentation s in the form of court-based advocacy.
 This will be used to develop and apply knowledge from two modules: LAW4053 Public Law and LAW4023 Legal Skills and Employability and the skills learnt in LAW4023.

-This will give the students an opportunity throughout the year to develop a holistic perspective on the programme level learning outcomes and their own development in reference to them as legal professionals.
-The summative assessment at the conclusion of Semester 1 will be an opportunity to test the knowledge gained and the to enable application of the knowledge in the essay and integrated assessment.
-There will be an opportunity to engage in a formative assessment /practice linked to the integrated assessment.
+This will give the students an opportunity throughout the year to develop a holistic perspective on the programme level learning outcomes and their own development.
+The summative assessment at the conclusion of Semester 1 will be an opportunity to test the knowledge gained and the to enable application of the knowledge in the integrated assessment.
+There will be an opportunities to engage in formative assessment /practice linked to assessment tasks throughout the module or in the case of the integrated assessment, in both modules.

-003 Integrated assessment; 15 minute oral court hearting; end of semester 2 40%
+002 Integrated assessment; 15 minute oral court hearing; end of semester 2 40%

 Module Coordinator - Stephen Forster